-While smoking amongst gamblers is common, the majority of visitors to Las Vegas casinos are non-smokers, many of which prefer not to be exposed to smoke as they play.
+While smoking amongst gamblers is common, the majority of visitors to Las Vegas are non-smokers, many of which prefer not to be exposed to smoke as they play.

 Smoke-Free Casinos in Vegas

-Smoking is prohibited in all corners of the resort to include guestrooms, dining establishments, and the casino.
-Currently, Park MGM is the only smoke-free casino on the Strip, and in Vegas as a whole.
+Smoking is prohibited in all corners of the resort including guestrooms, dining establishments, and the gaming floor.
+Currently, Park MGM is the only smoke-free casino on the Strip, and in Las Vegas as a whole.

 Let it be known that slots at the airport are thought to be tighter than those found in traditional casinos around Las Vegas.
 Gambling at the airport is a lame option, but smoke-free gaming is smoke-free gaming.

 More Las Vegas Strip Casinos Offering a Non-Smoking Section

 We get it.
 Offering a non-smoking section in a Las Vegas casino is akin to offering a peeing section in a swimming pool.
 All the water, or air, in this case, gets mixed together anyway making it relatively ineffective.

-Unfortunately, non-smokers seeking refuge in a non-smoking section are commonly unable to find the exact games they want to play.
-Honestly, we recommend visiting Park MGM which doesn’t allow smoking, or simply navigating around smokers within the casino instead of seeking refuge in an infective and option limiting non-smoking portion of the gaming floor.
-They just don’t work.
+Instead of parking in a non-smoking section, I recommend visiting Park MGM which doesn’t allow smoking, or simply navigating around smokers within the casino instead of seeking refuge in an ineffective and option-limiting non-smoking section.

 “Less Smokey” Casino Options in Las Vegas

-To find them, we typically look to newer structures like Circa on Fremont Street which has a state of the art HVAC system that pushes air up from vents scattered about the casino floor towards intakes on the ceiling.
+To find them, I typically look to newer structures like Circa on Fremont Street.
+Circa has a state-of-the-art HVAC system that pushes air up from vents scattered about the casino floor towards intakes on the ceiling.

 Tropicana on the south end of the Strip is typically deserted and is commonly pretty clear of smoke because of it.
 The same applies to Downtown Grand just steps from the Fremont Street Experience in Downtown Las Vegas.

-Hopefully, we were able to help you find an acceptable casino in Las Vegas that has either banned smoking or will provide a less smokey experience.
+Hopefully, I was able to help you find an acceptable casino in Las Vegas that has either banned smoking or will provide a less smokey experience.